 Join us in Rome and Florence, September 20 – 26, 2020, for the first international Writing for Your Life retreat!
 Led by Tony Jones and Brian Allain, the retreat will include both instruction on the craft and business of writing, and the sights and cuisine of Rome and Florence!
 Writing assignments associated with Rome and Florence will be included.
-Please note that we will only be able to accommodate approximately 20 attendees on this retreat, so register soon.
+Please note that we will only be able to accommodate approximately 20 attendees on this retreat; be sure to register by May 1.

 The general schedule for the day is an outing in Rome or Florence during the morning and a writers’ workshop in the afternoon (more details on the itinerary below).
 For non-writers, we will offer optional afternoon tours for a small surcharge.
 Details for the writers’ workshops are here.
 Read on for more information!

 For our first three nights in Rome, we’ll stay at Hotel Antica Locanda.
 Then we’ll travel by bus to Florence and stay at Villa La Stella.
 Finally we’ll return to Rome and stay near the airport for convenient departure.

 How much does it cost?

 The cost of the retreat is $2,999 per person, based on double occupancy, with a very limited number of single occupancy slots available for an additional $500.
 Your first deposit of $999 is due upon registration.
 Our slots may fill up quickly, so we encourage you to make your deposit early to reserve your spot.
 The second payment of $1,000 (per person) is due no later than May 15, 2020.
 The final balance of $1,000 (per person) is due by July 15.
 The first $100 is nonrefundable at any time.
 The first $500 is nonrefundable after May 15.
 No refunds will be given after July 15, however you may transfer your registration to a replacement if necessary.

 What does that fee cover?